the-ride-never-ends/scrape_the_law/README.md

-Program: scrape_the_law
+# Program: scrape_the_law

 1. Problem definition
 2. High-level architecture
 3. Data structures
-4. Algorithms
+4. Algorithms - TODO
-5. Function/method signatures
+5. Function/method signatures - TODO
-6. Error handling
+6. Error handling - TODO
-7. Testing strategy
+7. Testing strategy - TODO
-8. Code organization
+8. Code organization - TODO
-9. Naming conventions
+9. Naming conventions - TODO
-10. External dependencies
+10. External dependencies - TODO
-11. Performance considerations
+11. Performance considerations - TODO
-12. Scalability
+12. Scalability - TODO
-13. Security considerations
+13. Security considerations - TODO
-14. Documentation needs
+14. Documentation needs - TODO
-15. User interface (if applicable)

-# Problem Definition
+# 1. Problem Definition
 Objective: Retrieve, store, and maintain text of all local legal codes in the US related to an input datapoint.
-Languages: Python, MySQL
+Languages: Python, MySQL, JavaScript
 Inputs:
    •   A string of a single, specific datapoint name (e.g. "sales tax").
-•   Input validation
+Input validation:
    •   Ensure the input is a non-empty string, containing only alphanumeric characters and spaces, maximum 100 characters.
    •   Support for non-English inputs (e.g. impuestos, Steuer)
    •   Potential for adding a list of datapoints in the future.
-Outputs: A SQL database of all local legal codes in the US related to the input datapoint.
+Outputs: A MySQL database of all local legal codes in the US related to the input datapoint.
 The ultimate variable “pg_content” is in plain text.
 The database schema is listed below.

-# Database "socialtoolkit"
+# Database Schema
 ## Table 1: 'locations'
 | Field             | Type                | Null | Key | Default | Extra          |
 |-------------------|---------------------|------|-----|---------|----------------|